Codecademy/docs/content/php/concepts/string-functions/terms/htmlentities/htmlentities.md

     | ENT_HTML5     | Handle code as HTML 5|
     | ENT_XHTML     | Handle code as XHTML|

 - `$encoding`: An optional argument defining the encoding used when converting characters.
 If omitted, `$encoding` defaults to the value of the `default_charset` configuration option.
-Although this argument is technically optional, you are highly encouraged to specify the correct value for your code if the `default_charset` configuration option may be set incorrectly for the given input.
+Although this argument is technically optional, it is highly encouraged to specify the correct value for the code if the `default_charset` configuration option may be set incorrectly for the given input.

   - Character sets that are supported:
     |Charset|Aliases|Description|